 If a ratepayer's sole or main property has a rateable value which does not exceed an amount set out in regulations, the ratepayer may receive a percentage reduction in their rates bill for this property of up to a maximum of 100%.
 The level of reduction will depend on the rateable value of the property - for example eligible properties below a specified lower threshold will receive 100% relief, and you may receive partial tapered relief up to a specified upper threshold.

-The relevant thresholds for relief are set out in regulations and can be obtained from your local authority or at www.gov.uk/introduction-to-business-rates.
+The relevant thresholds for relief are set out in regulations and can be obtained from your local authority or at GOV.UK.

-Generally, this percentage reduction (relief) is only available to ratepayers who occupy either-
+Generally, this percentage reduction (relief) is only available to ratepayers who occupy either: